sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/knn/output_21_0.png" alt="">

-*According to the graph above, which plots the accuracy and balanced accuracy against the different values of k, the best hyper-parameter K1 based on the accuracy metric is 3 and the best hyper-parameter K2 based on the balanced accuracy is also 3.
-In this case, the best hyper-parameters are the same k value.*
+According to the graph above, which plots the accuracy and balanced accuracy against the different values of k, the best hyper-parameter k based on the accuracy metric is 3 and the best hyper-parameter k based on the balanced accuracy is also 3.
+In this case, the best hyper-parameters are the same k value.

 **(b.iii) (1 point)** Report the Acc and BAcc metrics on the test set using K1 and K2.
 What do you observe?